 Do we have to be married to get a partnership visa in New Zealand?

-What actually matters is not the label on your relationship but whether it is genuine and stable - in other words, whether you are committed to each other long-term and exclusively, and whether your relationship is likely to last.
-Married couples and de facto couples are held to the same standard, and unmarried couples are approved every day.
+What matters is that your relationship is genuine and stable: that you are committed to each other long-term and exclusively, and that it is likely to last.
+Married and de facto couples are held to the same standard, and unmarried couples are approved every day.

 Answered by Michael Yoon, Immigration Lawyer, MyLaw.